 The multiple rock layers found at Capitol Reef offer a diverse canyon environment.
 Many popular canyoneering routes pass through the Navajo and Wingate sandstone formations.
 Drainages within the Wingate Sandstone often follow natural vertical fracturing and form deep canyons with long drops and tight vertical canyon walls.
 Canyons within the Navajo Sandstone tend to be shallower and typically produce tight slots, potholes, and shorter drops.

 As of January 1, 2020, permits are required for canyoneering.
 Free day-use permits can be obtained in person at the visitor center or via email.
 Please review all rules and regulations prior to filling out or requesting a permit.
+A separate permit is required for each canyoneering route.
+For example, Wife 1 and Wife 2 are two separate routes and require two separate permits.
+If canyoneering for multiple days, submit a separate email for each day.

 Subject: Name of canyoneering route and date you will be canyoneering.